biteupco/snakebite/README.md

 $ cd snakebite
 ```

-We first need to install all the dependencies or packages needed.
+We first need to install all the dependencies or packages needed (a virtualenv is recommended).
-You may prefer to setup a virtual env first for better package management.

 ```
 $ python setup.py develop